willcook4/yamaha-controller/README.md

 - [validate.js, validation library](https://www.npmjs.com/package/validate.js)

 ## How to setup and run

 - Move into the backend folder

 ``` bash
 cd backend
 ```

 - Install backend packages

 ``` bash
 yarn install
 ```

 - Start the backend

 ``` bash
 yarn start
 ```

 - Optionally develop/run with nodemon (must be globally installed)

 ``` bash
 yarn dev
 ```

 ## Endpoints

 See ./backend/ENDPOINTS.md

 ## Development notes

 - The manual testing file in [Insomnia](https://insomnia.rest/) format file is in /backend/Audio_API_Insomnia.json

+## TODO's

+- Dockerise (docker-compose the front and backend together to a single container)
+- Add support for front end advanced settings
+  - setting the ip address of the reciever
+  - setting the increment of the volume changes